sebjf/dazmaxbridge/Readme.txt

 1. It is compatiable with all versions of 3DS Max (plugins must be recompiled)
 2. It allows each user to edit how the data is used (e.g. new material types or skinning techniques) without needing the plugin source

-To Do List

-1. Complete Standard Properties Mapping in MaxScript
-2. Use QMetaObject to process DzShaderMaterials
-3. Add Proper Error Checking
-4. Manually Increase MaxScript Heap Size to improve performance of first run